Admin-7/Mr-Robot-techniques/Accomplices-and-allies.md

 > [[Wiki|Home]] ▸ **Accomplices and allies**

-The AnarchoTechNYC collective is but one of a number of affinity groups organizing against fascism.
+The Anarcho-Tech NYC collective is but one of a number of affinity groups organizing against fascism.
 This page lists other groups with whom we have some collaboration.
 None of these links are endorsements; ask a comrade about the specific work being done if you're interested in learning more about our work.

 > 📝 Editor's note: Please keep this list alphabetized for ease of reference, and focus on groups who have shown an interest in actual collaboration, not just a link-dump of groups we know exist.
 (Thank you!)